vrhovnik/CAF-Expert-Learning-Path/README.md

 ![CAF Expert](./images/caf-expert.png)

-The Microsoft Cloud Adoption (CAF) Framework is an iterative approach to support the digital transformation journey of an organization.
+The Cloud Adoption Expert learning path is based on the Cloud Adoption Framework for Azure, an iterative approach which supports the digital transformation journey of an organization.
 It gives a collection of best practices, architectures and methodologies to ensure the integration of cloud into this journey.
-Having CAF experts in a partner organization enables the partner to become a trusted advisor not only for their customers on their journey to cloud, but also to Microsoft field teams.
-These “experts” can continuously generate more business with customers along an iterative journey of digital transformation.
+Having Cloud Adoption experts in a partner organization enables the partner to become a trusted advisor not only for their customers on their journey to cloud, but also to Microsoft field teams.
+These “experts” can continuously generate more value and more business with customers along an iterative journey of digital transformation.

 > **_For further information please_** [download this document](./sources/CAF%20Expert.pdf)